marcov/non-tech-notes/docs/English/dictionary.md

 **Grok**: understand (something) intuitively or by empathy, assimilate, fully comprehend "I am trying to grok ..."

+## H

+**Hoist**:

+ - lift vertically, raise something, either physically or figuratively.

+ - data hoisting (javascript): move declaration of variables and functions to the top of the current scope - this allows variables to be used before their declaration.

 ## L

 **Lenient**: more tolerant, not as severe or strong in punishment or judgement.